hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 the imagination of a child whose whole life was a dedi- cation to the service of the Motherland.

-What httle is known of Bal's mother shows that she was a kind-hearted and an intensely religious woman.
+What little is known of Bal's mother shows that she was a kind-hearted and an intensely religious woman.
 His father was one of those gems " of purest ray serene" that for want of favourable opportunities lie concealed in the deep " caverns of the ocean."
-Bom in August 1820, he had passed the early years of his boyhood in dreaming dreams of learning and high social position and had, after finishing his vernacular course of instruc- tion at Dabhol (Dist.
+Born in August 1820, he had passed the early years of his boyhood in dreaming dreams of learning and high social position and had, after finishing his vernacular course of instruction at Dabhol (Dist.
 Ratnagiri), walked over, in those days of difficult travelling to Poona.
 At a time when a boy learning English had every kind of encouragement given to him.
-Nana would surely have been able to cc«n- plete his studies ; but a domestic misfortune compelled him to bid good-bye to all his ambitions and rest con- tent, as a school master, with the " splendid " salary of
+Nana would surely have been able to complete his studies ; but a domestic misfortune compelled him to bid good-bye to all his ambitions and rest content, as a school master, with the " splendid " salary of Rs.

-4 LOKAMANYA TILAK

-Rs.
 10 per mensem.
-But though he was thus called upon to waste his abilities in the cramping atmos- phere of vernacular school-life, he never neglected his duties nor did he abandon his favourite pursuit of knowledge.
-All his leisure was devoted to the study of Mathematics, Sanskrit and Marathi ; and his mastery over the several branches of these sub- jects enabled him to bring out two books, the one on Trigonometry and the other on Marathi
-Grammar.
-But neither the scholarship of Gangadharpant nor his conscientious discharge of duties could make his superiors forget or overlook his stern sense of personal independence.
+But though he was thus called upon to waste his abilities in the cramping atmosphere of vernacular school-life, he never neglected his duties nor did he abandon his favourite pursuit of knowledge.
+All his leisure was devoted to the study of Mathematics, Sanskrit and Marathi ; and his mastery over the several branches of these subjects enabled him to bring out two books, the one on Trigonometry and the other on Marathi Grammar.+++(5)+++ But neither the scholarship of Gangadharpant nor his conscientious discharge of duties could make his superiors forget or overlook his stern sense of personal independence.
 The inevitable consequence